-Best nasolabial fold treatment
+Best nasolabial folds treatments

 So as explained earlier, nasolabial folds are caused by a lot more than just loss of collagen.
 They are even more so caused by loss of volume, especially in the cheeks.
-Which cause the skin to “sag”.
+Which causes the skin to “sag”.
 This happens due to muscle atrophy, fat atrophy, and loss of bone mass.

 Some of these matters are harder to avoid and prevent.
 And some are a bit easier to tackle.
 Let’s take them on one by one and start with the hardest ones.